tytydraco/yessleep/out/My_fingertips_are_missing_but_Im_the_only_one_who_can_see_it.md

-The strangeness started six days after my son was born.
+The strangeness started six days after my daughter was born.

-I remember because it was his Shashti - the sixth day, an auspicious day to celebrate the birth of a newborn in our household.
+I remember because it was her Shashti - the sixth day, an auspicious day to celebrate the birth of a newborn in our household.
 I was in the kitchen making tea for the ladies who had come to bless the baby, hunched over a bit due to my emergency C-section.

 I was pouring the tea through the strainer when I first noticed it.